chaos-polymtl/lethe/doc/source/parameters/cfd/simulation_control.rst

 .. tip::
 	If ``set output frequency = 0``, no ``.pvd`` / ``.vtu`` file will be written.

-	If the ``output frequency`` is set at a higher number than the total number of iterations in the simulation, the first (start-up) iteration will still be outputted.
+	If the ``output frequency`` is set at a higher number than the total number of iterations in the simulation, the startup iteration will still be outputted.

 * ``output time``: controls the time when the ``.pvd`` / ``.vtu`` results are written.
 This parameter is only used when ``set output control = time``.

-* ``group files``: number of ``vtu`` files generated in a parallel simulation
+* ``group files``: number of ``.vtu`` files generated in a parallel simulation

 .. tip::
-	This parameter allows to reduce the number of files generated when the simulation is run with a large number of processors. ``set group files = 1`` ensures that a single ``vtu`` file will be generated, using MPI I/O functionalities.
+	This parameter allows to reduce the number of files generated when the simulation is run with a large number of processors. ``set group files = 1`` ensures that a single ``.vtu`` file will be generated.
+In this case, the file is written using MPI IO functionalities.

 	The value for this parameter should always be a compromise between keeping a low number of files but preventing excessive MPI communications.
 We have found that the default value of 1 does not have a significant impact on performance on Compute Canada clusters.

 * ``output boundaries``: controls if the boundaries of the domain are written to a file.
-This will write additional ``vtu`` files made of the contour of the domain.
+This will write additional ``.vtu`` files made of the contour of the domain.

 .. tip::
 	This is particularly useful for the visualisation of 3D flows with obstacles or objects.